prionarie/prionarie/README.md

-## Hello, CommuGITy!
+## Hello!
-My name is Fionah.<br>
-I'm studying BSIT in college.
-A degree is great and all but I need to learn by myself if I want to keep up with the rest of the world.
-So, I'm here to expand my education and experiences - maybe find new opportunities.
-The beauty of being in this field is the possibilities.
-I aspire to be a backend developer!
+I'm currently studying for a BSIT degree in college.
+I need to learn by myself if I want to keep up with the rest of the world so I'm here to expand my education, experiences and opportunities.
+I aspire to be a backend developer. :>
 <!--
 **prionarie/prionarie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.